 The sub-heavy house tune with an earworm R&B vocal was a highlight on the LP, and then became No.6 in Resident Advisor’s tracks of 2015.
 Willow made her return to Workshop in 2016 with a full EP; bringing together warm, twisting melodies with delicate vocal flecks and heavy low-end stabs over lingering dimensions of beat-less bars.

-Now based in London, Willow has become a name in demand at some of the best clubs and festivals around the world playing alongside names like Daphni, Roman Flügel, DJ Koze, Omar S, Motor City Drum Ensemble, Joy Orbison and Workshop regular Kassem Mosse at clubs like Live at Robert Johnson in Offenbach, De School in Amsterdam, Fabric London, hotly-tipped Bassiani in Georgia and alongside the Numbers crew at Nitsa for Barcelona’s OFF Sonar week.
-2018 has seen Willow’s reach rise even further with a residency at Manchester’s Warehouse Project, Australia and South East Asia tours and gigs at Motion Bristol, Live at Robert Johnson, Lux Lisbon, Waking Life Festival, Houghton, Field Day, Farr Festival and Gottwood Festival in the UK and much, much more.
+Now based in London, Willow has become a name in demand at some of the best clubs and festivals around the world playing alongside names like Daphni, Ben UFO, Four Tet, DJ Koze, Omar S, Motor City Drum Ensemble, Joy Orbison, Pearson Sound and Workshop regular Kassem Mosse at clubs like Live at Robert Johnson Offenbach, De School Amsterdam, Panorama Bar Berlin, Printworks London, Concrete Paris, Blitz Munich, DC10 Ibiza etc. 2018 has seen Willow’s reach rise even further with a residency at Manchester’s Warehouse Project, Australia, India and South East Asia tours and gigs at Motion Bristol, Robert Johnson, Lux Lisbon, Waking Life Festival, Houghton, Field Day, Farr Festival and Gottwood Festival in the UK, Boiler Room sets at both AVA Festival Ireland and DC10 and much, much more.

 Fuelled by a love of visiting new places, meeting new people and listening to good music – Willow is a producer and DJ who’s on a boundless upward rise.